imLymei/readme-maker/README.md

 # README.md maker

-Simple README.md template maker made with python.
-Setup frameworks and language resources with setup guide.
+A simple README.md template maker made with Python and Tkinter.
+Setup frameworks and language resources with the GUI checkboxes.

 ## 💻Frameworks/Languages